Himel-032/Portfolio-ASP-NET/Portfolio/README.md

 ﻿# Project Name

-Description of your project.
+Portfolio using ASP.NET Web Forms

 ## Frontend

-The frontend for this project was built using **HTML, CSS, and JavaScript**.
+The frontend for this project was built previously using **HTML, CSS, and JavaScript**.
 For this project, I reused the frontend from a previous project.
 You can check out the original frontend here:

 [Previous Frontend Repository](https://github.com/Himel-032/Portfolio_02.git)

 Some parts were copy-pasted, but minor adjustments were made to integrate it with this project.

-## Features

-- Feature 1
-- Feature 2